JuanS-zz/SimpleTwitter/README.md

 ##Description
 This is a simple datasource for CakePHP to allow easy quick implementation of twitter.

-This is a read only datasource.
+This is a read-only datasource.
 You can only read tweets from a specified user.

+### Need more than read-only?
+OAuth, CRUD/BREAD*?
+See [CompleteTwitter](http://github.com/alairock/CompleteTwitter).
+*Browse, Read, Edit, Add, Delete

 ##Installation